Why is the unboxing experience important for subscription businesses?

-A small exception from the rule
+A small exception to the rule

-There are subscription businesses that are based on element of surprise and novelty, providing new products to their customers every month.
+There are subscription businesses that are based on elements of surprise and novelty, providing new products to their customers every month.
 If that’s the case with your offer, then do not use the same brand too many times.

 On the other hand, some subscriptions are based on consistency, as they offer high-quality, proven-to-work products.
 If the second option is closer to your business, then sticking to one type of product or one brand is certainly a better choice.

 Step 2: Choosing the right packaging materials to enhance your brand